 - Ultraviolet Protection: UV protection is not essential for a birding hat, but it does provide an extra layer of protection against excessive sun exposure for long birding walks.
 These hats can be more expensive but are a good investment for birders who may have sensitive skin or skin conditions that need special care.

-Many birders own more than one hat and will choose the best hat for each birding trip depending on the weather, light levels, and other factors.
+Many birders own more than one hat and will choose the best hat for each birding trip depending on the weather, light levels, destination, habitat types, and other factors.
 A summer hat may have more ventilation than a winter hat, for example, and different brim widths can be useful for different times of day when the sun is higher or lower in the sky.
-No matter what hat a birder chooses, however, the most important factor is to be sure it is always worn—it doesn't do any good if it isn't on the head!
+No matter what hat a birder chooses, however, the most important factor is to be sure it is always worn.
+A hat doesn't do any good if it isn't on the head!